populationgenomics/talos/design_docs/PanelApp_interaction.md

 * Green (strong evidence linking gene to theme)

-For this project, we will focus analysis on a specific list of genes associated strongly with mendelian disease.
-The Gene list we will use is the [Mendeliome Gene Panel](https://panelapp.agha.umccr.org/panels/137/).
+For this project, we will focus analysis on a specific list of genes associated strongly with mendelian disease, with an option to supplement this gene list with any number of additional PanelApp entries.
+The Gene list we will use as the spine of the analysis is the [Mendeliome](https://panelapp.agha.umccr.org/panels/137/).

-During an analysis run, the [Query Script](../reanalysis/query_panelapp.py) is used to pull down the latest data for the mendeliome panel (gene ENSG, symbol, and Mode of Inheritance).
-This is saved as a dictionary indexed on the ENSG
+During an analysis run, the [Query Script](../reanalysis/query_panelapp.py) is used to pull down the latest data for the Mendeliome panel (gene ENSG, symbol, and Mode of Inheritance).
+This is saved as a dictionary indexed on GRCh38/Ensembl 90 ENSG.

-One key use case for this application is to chart the differences in gene list(s) over time.
-This script provides two key ways to do this:

-1. Provide a prior version as a command line argument.
-If this is done, the script will parse the Mendeliome's content at the indicated version.
-Using this as comparison data, the 'latest' data is annotated with whether the gene is newly green, or if the MOI has changed (new and previous both present).
+## Additional Panels

+If additional gene panel IDs are requested, the following steps are followed:

+* the new panel's content is retrieved from PanelApp
+* the Mendeliome (base) data is updated per-gene with new content
+  * if a gene was on the mendeliome, add a `flag` with the additional panel ID/name
+  * if a gene was on the mendeliome with no MOI, and the subsequent panel contains an MOI, update the MOI
+  * if a gene was not on the mendeliome, add a new gene entry with the panel ID as a flag
+* if multiple additional panels are added, this is repeated for each (extending `flags` for each panel a gene overlaps with)

+## New Genes

-2. Provide a path to a gene list file.
-This will be a JSON file containing a single list of Strings. the 'latest' data will be annotated with `new=True` if the PanelApp gene doesn't appear in the provided gene list
+Once all required panels are merged in, the final [optional] step is to check for 'new' genes.
+This can be done by providing a gene list; a JSON file containing a single list of Strings.
+Each gene's entry will be annotated with `new=True` if the PanelApp gene doesn't appear in the provided gene list, otherwise `new` remains at the default value which is False.